ScottishCovidResponse/rampvis-api/README.md

 # About

-This project implements RESTful APIs of the RAMPVIS system.
+This project implements RESTful APIs for the RAMPVIS system.
 This repository consist of the following top-level folders.

 1. data-api